microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgGroupEvent.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Address <String>]`: The email address of the person or entity.
+    - `[Address <String>]`: The email address of an entity instance.
-    - `[Name <String>]`: The display name of the person or entity.
+    - `[Name <String>]`: The display name of an entity instance.

 RECURRENCE <IMicrosoftGraphPatternedRecurrence>: patternedRecurrence
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Pattern <IMicrosoftGraphRecurrencePattern>]`: recurrencePattern
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DayOfMonth <Int32?>]`: The day of the month on which the event occurs.
 Required if type is absoluteMonthly or absoluteYearly.
     - `[DaysOfWeek <String[]>]`: A collection of the days of the week on which the event occurs.
-The possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
+Possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
 If type is relativeMonthly or relativeYearly, and daysOfWeek specifies more than one day, the event falls on the first day that satisfies the pattern.
 Required if type is weekly, relativeMonthly, or relativeYearly.
     - `[FirstDayOfWeek <String>]`: dayOfWeek
     - `[Index <String>]`: weekIndex
     - `[Interval <Int32?>]`: The number of units between occurrences, where units can be in days, weeks, months, or years, depending on the type.
 Required.